Chapter 3. Configuring cloud-init

 expire: False

-3.9.
+4.9.
 Setting up a static networking configuration with cloud-init

-If you specify no network configuration for cloud-init and have not disabled network configuration, cloud-init tries to determine if any attached devices have a connection.
+If you do not specify network configuration for cloud-init and have not disabled network configuration, cloud-init tries to determine if any attached devices have a connection.
 If it finds a connected device, it generates a network configuration that issues a DHCP request on the interface.
 Refer to the cloud-init documentation section Fallback Network Configuration for more information.

 Procedure